 The future looks daunting.
-It seems that you underestimated the costs of what you’re trying to do.
-And you start to ask yourself if it’s really worth the effort, or should you just abandon the plan.
+You seem to underestimate the costs of what you’re trying to do.
+And you start asking yourself if it’s worth the effort or if you should just abandon the plan.

-Things become worse each day until you reach the dreaded Valley of Despair, where you could either quit or push through.
+Things worsen each day until you reach the dreaded Valley of Despair, where you can either quit or push through.

 Stage 3: Hopeful realism

 You assess your situation and become more familiar with the obstacles along your way.
 Despite the difficulties, you decide it’s worth pushing through.